sarah-antillia/RGBMask-To-GrayscaleMask-Conversion-Tool/README.md

 </pre>
 , where grayscale_converter.config is the following.<br>
 <pre>
-;grayscale_converter.config
-; Copyright (C) antillia.com
 ; 2024/04/16
-; This is an exaample of mini-test dataset of PanNuk dataset ;On the mask_colors in this config file, please see https://github.com/sarah-antillia/ImageMask-Dataset-PanNuke
+; This is an exaample of mini-test dataset of PanNuke MaskDataset ;On the mask_colors above, please see https://github.com/sarah-antillia/ImageMask-Dataset-PanNuke

 [grayscale_converter]
 image_width  = 512
 image_height = 512
+preprocess   = False

 color_order  = "bgr"
 masks_dir   = "./PanNuke/sample_masks/"
 output_dir   = "./Grayscaled_masks/"